dpi-tta-lessons/vs-code-basics/content.md

 - Try typing:
   - `theme` to change your editor theme
   - `terminal` to toggle or create a terminal
-  - `format` to auto-format your code
+  - `Format Document` to auto-format your code

 <aside class="tip">
   The Command Palette is especially useful when you don’t remember where a setting lives in the menu.